Um, yeah. As soon as I experienced the convenience of the disposable wipe, wringing out poopy rags was a thing of the past.

 A few companies produce natural liquid solutions (some with accompanying cloths), to use in place of baby wipes, but I don’t see why you wouldn’t just use water and a washcloth if you were going this route.
-Should you want to purchase one such eco-friendly solution, safe options include those made by Mountain Girl Botanics and Natural Family Botanicals.
+Should you want to purchase one such eco-friendly solution, safe options include those made by Natural Family Botanicals.

 As for ready-made baby wipes, read on.